ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 issue#57).
 For example, how does a leader respond to a collect request if the helper drops out?]

-Each collect request involves one of the helpers specified by the PA parameters.
+Each collect request involves one of the helpers specified by the PDA parameters.
 If more than one helper is specified, the collector may issue the requests in any order.